munificent/craftinginterpreters/book/garbage-collection.md

 ## Marking the Roots

 Objects are scattered across the heap like stars in the inky night sky.
-A reference from one object to another forms a connection and these constellations are the graph that the mark phase traverses.
+A reference from one object to another forms a connection, and these constellations are the graph that the mark phase traverses.
 Marking begins at the roots.

 ^code call-mark-roots (3 before, 2 after)